jblairpdx/GIScience_I/syllabus.md

 * 30% - Tests: Three will be conducted, in-class.
 Due at the end of classtime.
 * 20% - Final project.
 Due on the date/time of our scheduled finals time.

 **Late work will be reduced in value by 10% per day late.
-No late tests or final projects accepted.**
+No late tests or final projects will be accepted.**

 #### Lab Sections